paragraph-xyz/docs/src/pages/docs/nfts.md

 When you publish a post, you can also configure the supply & cost using the new 'collectibles' tab in your post settings.

 After a post is published, your readers can highlight any sentence or paragraph of your posts and choose to mint it as an NFT.
-This highlight is shown to other readers.
+This highlight is visible to other readers.

 ## Collectible Posts